 This is a fun and easy ROI formula that glosses over a lot of important details.
 It doesn't take into account the possibility that your sales people could be putting in overtime, your product got better, or any of the other factors that may have influenced sales growth.
 Still, it's a good overall metric to use as an estimate.
 To calculate your MROI:

-(Sales Growth - Cost of Marketing) / Marketing Cost = ROI
+(Sales Growth - Cost of Marketing) / Marketing Cost = MROI

-To really see the effect marketing has had on sales we recommend excluding the average growth over a worthy period of time.
-So if sales consistently grow 8% year over year and then you start a marketing campaign your calculation should exclude the 10% growth.
+To really see the effect marketing has had on sales, we recommend excluding the average growth over a worthy period of time.
+For instance, if sales consistently grows 8% year-over-year and then you start a marketing campaign, your calculation should exclude the 8% growth.
 This will help keep variables consistent and give a more accurate measure of what the marketing efforts contributed.

-(Sales Growth - Marketing Cost) / Marketing Cost - Average Organic Sales Growth = ROI
+(Sales Growth - Marketing Cost - Average Organic Sales Growth) / Marketing Cost = ROI

 Things to Consider

-Remember the goal is to maximize profit and MROI.
-The difference is similar to the difference between being efficient (obtaining high MROI) and being effective (driving maximum profit and long-term value).
-Maximizing profit isn’t a simple matter of shifting marketing investments from low- to high-ROI activities.
+Remember, your goals should be to maximize both profit and MROI.
+The difference is subtle, but you can compare it to being efficient (obtaining high MROI) vs being effective (driving maximum profit and long-term value).
+Maximizing profit isn’t a simple matter of shifting marketing investments from low-ROI to high-ROI activities.

 Schedule your free strategy session with one of our experts and find out what you can be doing to be more efficient and effective when maximizing your profits and ROI.